elbosso/expect-dialog-ca/docs/buildpki.md

 `create_ca.sh`

+Now we dont chose a root CA but an intermediate CA as its type.
+You may be confused because there is no "intermediate" to choose.
-Now we dont chose a root CA but an intermediate CA as its type but always remember: you must not name it after its type - so as was the name root when creating the root CA, this time the name intermediate is forbidden!
+The reason for this: it is called network CA here.
+So lets create a network CA next - and always remember: you must not name it after its type - so as was the name root when creating the root CA, this time the name intermediate is forbidden!